dluo96/gpu-programming/README.md

 - [x] Provides a program that queries the attached CUDA device(s), retrieves information about them using the CUDA Runtime API, and outputs everything to stdout.

 ## Setup
-To run the CUDA scripts in this repo, you will need to be set up with a host machine that has a CUDA-capable GPU and `nvcc` (the NVIDIA CUDA compiler) installed.
+To run the CUDA scripts in this repo, you will need to be set up with a host machine that has a CUDA-enabled GPU and `nvcc` (the NVIDIA CUDA compiler) installed.

 ## Usage
 Compile with `nvcc` and execute: